gnea/grbl/doc/markdown/interface.md

     - **Buffer State:**

-        - `Bf:0,0`.
-The first value is planner blocks in use and the second is RX bytes in use.
+        - `Bf:15,128`.
+The first value is the number of available blocks in the planner buffer and the second is number of available bytes in the serial RX buffer.

+        - The usage of this data is generally for debugging an interface, but is known to be used to control some GUI-specific tasks.
+While this is disabled by default, GUIs should expect this data field to appear, but they may ignore it, if desired.

+        - NOTE: The buffer state values changed from showing "in-use" blocks or bytes to "available".
+This change does not require the GUI knowing how many block/bytes Grbl has been compiled with.

+        - This data field appears:

+          - In every status report when enabled.
+It is disabled in the settings mask by default.

         - This data field will not appear if:

-          - It is disabled by the `$` status report mask setting.
+          - It is disabled by the `$` status report mask setting or disabled in the config.h file.

     - **Line Number:**